chicagoruby/chicagoruby-website/pages/simple/organizers.md

 permalink: "/organizers/"
 ---

-# Organizer Alumni

-ChicagoRuby is made possible thanks to the hard work of our volunteer organizers!

 <section class="section-about">
 <h1>Organizer Alumni</h1>
+<p>The ChicagoRuby organizers work hard to deliver multiple meetups every month of the year.
+Thank you organizers!
+ChicagoRuby is made possible thanks to the hard work of our volunteer organizers!</p>
   <ul>
     {% for organizer in site.data.organizers["past"] %}
     <li><a href="{{organizer.link}}">{{organizer.name}}</a></li>